kamirov/llm-prompts/README.md

-# chatgpt-prompts
+# LLM Prompts
-A collection of prompts I use for various, mostly language-related things
+A collection of prompts I use for various things.
+Most of these I've tested with ChatGPT, but I'm sure they'll work with other LLMs